Last Updated on

 Well before he did that, he was a prolific blogger too, and he knew what he was doing!

-This book centres around creating content that engages readers while building your online blogging business at the same time.
+Not all of his books are blogging books, but this particular one is.
+Scott centers it around creating content that engages readers AND shows up in search, all while building your online blogging business at the same time.